AntonIVT/Optimization/README.md

 **Profiler: Intel® VTune™**
 **Disassembler: objdump**

-For testing speed I've used a function that gets each word in the dictionary (160,000 words) 1000 times.
+For testing speed I used a function that gets each word in the dictionary (160,000 words) 1000 times.
 When starting the test, only the profiler was launched (IDE is also disabled) to **minimize the influence of other programs on the processor**.
 This is necessary so that the time spent on constructing the table and on other side functions is minimal.
 It is also important not to call the same words several times in a row because people rarely translate the same words several times.